Appendix P : "Export and Import of Radioactive Material: Security Policies" (RIN 3150-AH44) Effective December 28, 2005

 A new provision of the NRC's regulations (§ 110.50(c)) requires licensees authorized to export or import Appendix P radioactive material to notify the NRC and, in cases of exports, the government of the importing country before each shipment.

-Licensees should consult the International Agency for Atomic Energy (IAEA) country list for points of contact in importing countries or contact NRC export and import licensing staff for further assistance.
+Licensees should consult the International Agency for Atomic Energy (IAEA) then open ‘National Points of Contact for Import/Export’ found under ‘Resources’ on the right side.
+This link displays the country list and points of contact needed for compliance with 10 CFR Part 110.50(c) pre-shipment reporting requirements for exports of Appendix P byproduct material.
+Otherwise, contact NRC export and import licensing staff for further assistance.

 The notifications required by 10 CFR 110.50(c) are to be emailed to HOO.Hoc@nrc.gov (preferred method) or faxed to 301-816-5151.
 In the subject line of the email or on the fax cover page include: "10 CFR 110.50(c) Notification."
 To contact someone in the Operations Center, use the same e-mail address or call 301-816-5100.
 Difficulties notifying the U.S. Nuclear Regulatory Commission must be promptly reported to the Office of International Programs' Import/Export licensing staff at IP.Resource@nrc.gov or call 301-415-2342.